-Overall, the MSCI AC World Index had a good year and, when assessed in Australian dollars, the returns were magnified, achieving 13.9% for the year and 7.4% for the quarter.
+Overall, the MSCI AC World Index had a good year and, when assessed in Australian dollars, the returns were magnified, achieving +13.9% for the year and +7.4% for the quarter.

-The Company returned 6.0% (pre-tax) for the year and 4.0% for the quarter.
-We achieved less than the Index principally because of our low weighting in the pre-eminent and strongest performing component of the Index, the US market (52% weighting and +23% return for the year).
+We achieved less than that principally because of our low weighting in the pre-eminent and strongest performing component of the Index, the US market (52% weighting and +23% return for the year).
 We also have some exposure to Russian shares, oil sands producers as well as those engineering businesses that were to have benefitted from the investment bonanza in plant building and extraction.
 Some offsetting benefits were gained from holdings in Asia.